Looking for a perfect gift for Christmas? Make these DIY Christmas baskets! They do for truly special gifts you can customize for that special person.

 Give your loved ones a feel-good gift basket to cheer them up on the days they’re feeling a bit down or under the weather.

 All you really need to do is fill up the basket with an assortment of sweet treats and yummy snacks.
-Other items you can add into your feel-good basket?
+Other items you can add to your feel-good basket?

 A gift card, a cozy blanket, or even a cute handwritten letter to let them know how much they mean to you.